What Is Pad Printing?

 Durability: Pad printed prints are extremely robust and resistant to abrasion, fading, and environmental conditions, ensuring long-term excellence.

-Cos of pad printing
+Cons of pad printing

 Color restrictions: Pad printing is best suited for designs with a restricted number of colors, often one to six.
 Complex multi-color designs may necessitate many passes or additional setups, lengthening manufacturing time and increasing costs.